xtendui/xtendui/src/gatsby/markdown/themes/by-component/card/index.md

 category: "By Component"
 parent: "Card"
 title: "Card"
-description: "Multi purpose component to style and contain content."
+description: "Card is a component for style boxed content."
 ---